getify/Functional-Light-JS/ch9.md

 // ["MR","JONES","ISNT","RESPONS...","FOR","THIS","DISASTER"]
 ```

 What about fusing two or more `filter(..)` predicate functions?
 Typically treated as unary functions, they seem suitable for composition.
 But the wrinkle is they each return a different kind of value (`boolean`) than the next one would want as input.
 Fusing adjacent `reduce(..)` calls is also possible, but reducers are not unary so that's a bit more challenging; we need more sophisticated tricks to pull this kind of fusion off.
-We'll cover these advanced techniques in Appendix A, "Transducing".
+We'll cover these advanced techniques in [Appendix A](apA.md).

 ## Beyond Lists